wkumari/draft-wkumari-dnsop-alt-tld/README.md

    global DNS.
 This is a general problem with alternative name spaces and not confined to names ending in .alt.

+   For example, a value such as "somename.alt" could easily cause a privacy issue for any names in that namespace that are leaked to the Internet.
+In addition, if a name ending in .alt is sufficiently unique, long-lasting, and frequently leaks into the global DNS, then regardless of how the value is constructed, that value can act similar to a web cookie with all the associated downsides of (re-)identification.

 5. Security Considerations

    Because names in the .alt pseudo-TLD are explicitly outside of the DNS context, it is impossible to rely on any DNS-related security considerations.
-Care must be taken to ensure that the mapping of the pseudo-TLD into its corresponding non-DNS name resolution system in order to get whatever security is offered by that system.
+Care must be taken when mapping of the pseudo-TLD into its corresponding non-DNS name resolution system in order to get whatever security is offered by that system.

 6. Acknowledgements